‘Jersey Shore’ Shares Video Showdown Between Mike ‘The Situation’ Sorrentino & Angelina Pivarnick

-The official Instagram of Jersey Shore shared a throwback video showdown between Mike “The Situation” Sorrentino and Angelina Pivarnick which occurred during filming for Season 2 of the series.
+The official Jersey Shore Instagram account shared a throwback video showdown between Mike “The Situation” Sorrentino and Angelina Pivarnick, which occurred during filming for Season 2 of the series.
 The twosome became entangled in an epic fight that would spell the end of their friendship.

-The clip began with the stars seen in the living room of the home the twosome shared with Paul “Pauly D” DelVecchio, Vinny Guadagnino, Ronnie Ortiz-Magro, Jenni “JWoww” Farley, Nicole “Snooki” Polizzi, and Sammi “Sweetheart” Giancola during the sophomore season of the series.
-It was filmed in Miami, Florida, not at the iconic shore house in Seaside Heights, New Jersey where Season 1 took place.
+The clip began with the stars in the living room of the home shared with Paul “Pauly D” DelVecchio, Vinny Guadagnino, Ronnie Ortiz-Magro, Jenni “JWoww” Farley, Nicole “Snooki” Polizzi, and Sammi “Sweetheart” Giancola during the sophomore season of the series.
+It was filmed in Miami, Florida, not at the iconic shore house in Seaside Heights, New Jersey, where Season 1 took place.

 Tensions between Mike and Angelina came to a head due to what he felt was her unhygienic behavior.
 She was seated with her friends when Mike personally attacked her.

 Angelina asked Mike not to speak disrespectfully of her in front of her pals.
 In response, Mike stated he could say whatever he wanted because it was his house.
 She told him to get out of her face.
 He called her “a dirty little hamster.”
-Angelina responded by slamming Mike;s looks, saying he looked like “Popeye on crack.”
+Angelina responded by slamming Mike’s looks, saying he looked like “Popeye on crack.”

-After their fight their relationship was never the same and Angelina would eventually exit the house and the show after filming just ten episodes of the season.
+After the fight, their relationship was never the same.
+Angelina would eventually exit the house and the show after filming just 10 episodes of the season.

 She would later reveal in an interview with Hollywood Life that in hindsight, she realized that Mike was going through a lot himself at the time, referencing his addiction to drugs during that period.
-She said she was uncomfortable with the way he acted towards her and decided that it would be best for her to leave the show behind.
+She said she was uncomfortable with the way he acted toward her and decided that it would be best for her to leave the show behind.

 Despite the clear issues between the duo, fans loved the throwback clip and left their own comments regarding one of the most epic showdowns the series had ever aired.